 Information Uncertainty and Stock Returns

-There is substantial evidence of short-term stock price continuation, which the prior literature often attributes to investor behavioral biases such as underreaction to new information.
-This paper investigates the role of information uncertainty in price continuation anomalies and cross-sectional variations in stock returns.
+There is substantial evidence of short-term stock price continuation, which prior literature often attributes to investor behavioral biases such as underreaction to new information.
+This paper investigates the role of information uncertainty in short-term CAPM anomalies and cross-sectional variations in stock returns.
 If short-term price continuation is due to investor behavioral biases, we should observe greater price drift when there is greater information uncertainty.
-As a result, greater information uncertainty should produce relatively higher expected returns following good news and relatively lower expected returns following bad news.
-My evidence supports this hypothesis.
+As a result, greater information uncertainty produces relatively higher expected returns following good news and relatively lower expected returns following bad news.
+The evidence presented in this paper supports this hypothesis.

 Suggested Citation: Suggested Citation